-Our coaches are focused on more than just the science and practical side of living with disordered eating.
-We are wellness coaches, first and foremost.
-We won’t leave you to go through this alone.
-Our team of eating disorder freedom coaches is there to help you through your recovery, every step of the way.
-Whether you need someone to talk to, a shoulder to cry on, or a friend to celebrate the next step on the road to recovery, our coaches are happy to help you walk away from disordered eating for good.
+I focus on more than just the science and practical side of living with disordered eating.
+I am a wellness coach, first and foremost.
+I won’t leave you to go through this alone.
+As an eating disorder dietitian, I am there to help you through your recovery, every step of the way.
+Whether you need someone to talk to, a shoulder to cry on, or a friend to celebrate the next step on the road to recovery, I'm happy to help you walk away from disordered eating for good.

 Statistics on Eating Disorders

 If you have an eating disorder or struggle with disordered eating, you shouldn’t let anything stop you from getting help.
 An eating disorder coach and/or eating disorder dietitian can aid your recovery immensely.
 You are not alone in this fight, regardless of your gender, age, weight, or lifestyle.

 Binge eating disorder is more common than anorexia and bulimia combined.